-Hormonal contraception can cause irregular periods – some methods of contraception uses artificial versions of hormones that are naturally found in the human body.
+Hormonal contraception can cause irregular periods – some methods of contraception use artificial versions of hormones that are naturally found in the human body.
 These hormones are used by the body to regulate your menstrual periods.
-Taking contraception affects the levels of these hormones in your body; so, taking contraception can change the menstrual cycle of some women.
+Taking hormonal contraception affects the levels of these hormones in your body; so, taking contraception can change the menstrual cycle of some women.
 What happens to your periods depends on what type of contraception you’re taking and how your body reacts to them:

 - The contraceptive implant – most women find that their periods are lighter on the implant.
 However, some find that their periods become heavier and others experience spotting after they’ve had their implant put in